What is the Budget and when is it announced?

 “The Budget and the Finance Bill are usually annual events, in part because income tax and corporation tax are annual taxes which have to be renewed by legislation each year,” the government explains.

 Despite this, it is not at all unusual for the government to deviate from this schedule.
 For example, the last fiscal statement was delivered on 6 March by former chancellor Jeremy Hunt.
-His Spring Budget, which contained measures like a 2p National Insurance cut, was seen by many as a last-ditch attempt to win voters around before a general election was called.
+This Spring Budget, which contained measures like a 2p National Insurance cut, was seen by many as a last-ditch attempt to win voters around before a general election was called.

-While Reeves has not yet delivered an official government Budget, she outlined some spending plans in a statement before the House of Commons on 29 July.
+While Reeves has not yet delivered an official government Budget, she did outline some spending plans in a statement before the House of Commons on 29 July.
 As well as axeing the Winter Fuel Payment for all but the poorest pensioners, she cancelled some road and rail projects but announced a welcome pay rise for public sector workers.

 Reeves hopes her initial cutbacks will deliver £5.5 billion of savings this year and £8.1 billion next year.